How Children’s Mercy leverages patient sentiment feedback tools to boost caregiver recognition

 “Recognition is a stronger motivator than even a 5% salary increase,” Dr. Montalbano says.
 “It’s the single most effective solution for keeping clinicians engaged.”

 Mandy Riemer, a Children’s Mercy patient experience specialist, explained that the organization’s strategy behind committing to its care teams included first collecting feedback from patients on their experience.
-The Children’s Mercy team reviewed patient feedback from Real-time dashboards, Provider Scoreboards, and Connect Dashboards—and armed with that knowledge, Children’s Mercy could transform the data into staff recognition, recognizing caregivers who were providing high-quality care.
+The Children’s Mercy team leveraged patient feedback from NRC Health to transform the data into staff recognition, recognizing caregivers who were providing high-quality care.

 “Our focus was on three things: small wins, continuous patient-experience excellence, and a sustainable effort that leads to improved scores,” Riemer says.

 With that mission in mind, the team then constructed an awards program to recognize outstanding performers within Children’s Mercy.
-Drawing upon data from two different NRC Health solutions, the organization created three awards to celebrate their staff:
+Drawing upon data from NRC Health’s solutions, the organization created three awards to celebrate their staff:

 1) The Top Box Rockstar

 This award was granted to providers who received top-box ratings exclusively within 30 days.
-Identified using data from NRC Health’s Transparency solution, winning clinicians received physical cards with hand-signed letters of congratulations.
+Identified using data from NRC Health, winning clinicians received physical cards with hand-signed letters of congratulations.

 Letters were also sent to the division directors who oversaw these rockstars, to acknowledge leadership’s role in the outcome and deliver the recognition and join in celebration.
 At the close of each fiscal year, a Top Box Rockstar Hall of Fame publicly highlighted the providers who have achieved this status more than half of the year.